 Option 4: Siri

-If you use the Home app to control smart lights and other smart products, Siri may think you're talking about a HomeKit accessory instead of the Accessibility tool.
+If you use the Home app to control smart lights and other smart products, Siri may think you're talking about a room or HomeKit or Matter accessory instead of the Accessibility tool.
 To avoid this, see Option 5 below.
+On 17.0 and later, Siri frequently says it doesn't understand or can't perform the action even without Home set up.
+If that's happening to you, you'll also want to look at Option 5 below.

 Option 5: Custom Shortcut

-In iOS and iPadOS 15 and earlier, there are no actions in the Shortcuts app to toggle Color Filters or Color Tint, so you can't make a home screen button to press whenever you want the red filter.
-However, iOS 16 and iPadOS 16 do have a "Set Color Filters" action.
+On iOS 15 and iPadOS 15 and earlier, the Shortcuts app does not have any actions to toggle Color Filters or Color Tint, so you can't create a Home Screen button to press whenever you want the red filter.
+However, iOS 16 and iPadOS 16 and later do have a "Set Color Filters" action.

 For the most straightforward implementation: Start a new shortcut, add the "Set Color Filters" action, and change "Turn" to "Toggle."
-Then, tap the arrow next to the shortcut's name and rename it if you'd like; Whatever name is here will also work as a Siri command (see Option 4 above).
+Then, tap the shortcut's current name, choose "Rename," and rename it if you'd like.
+Whatever name is here will also work as a Siri command (see Option 4 above).

 2 Comments